nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ### `genesis_hash`

 Hash of CKB genesis block.

-CKB Genesis Block was create in a decentralized manner that encourages everyone to generate a unique genesis block verifiably through the [Genesis Block Generator](https://github.com/nervosnetwork/genesis-block-generator/blob/master/spec.md).
-Nodes thus created and activated can be connected to any other node across the globe to form a decentralized network Common Knowledge Base.
+CKB Genesis Block was created in a decentralized manner that encourages everyone to generate a unique genesis block verifiably through the [Genesis Block Generator](https://github.com/nervosnetwork/genesis-block-generator/blob/master/spec.md).
+Nodes thus created and activated can be connected to any other node across the network to form a decentralized Common Knowledge Base.

 The genesis block contains two main components: